L&S Guidelines for Program Review

 Prior to APC discussion, program faculty are afforded an opportunity to review the committee’s memorandum and correct factual errors.

 Associate Deans’ ReviewThe Associate Dean(s) will review the reports will consult with the Dean and Senior Staff.
-If necessary, the Associate Dean(s) will meet with the committee and with the department chair(s)/program director(s).
+If necessary, the Associate Dean(s) will meet with the committee and with the department chairs) or program director(s).

 Academic Planning Council ReviewThe Academic Planning Council will review the Self-Study, Committee memorandum, and any corrections offered by the program faculty.
 In the course of APC discussion, members provide consultation to the Dean and Associate Deans concerning recommendations and future progress for programs.
 Based on APC recommendation, a review may be considered complete or may be returned for further clarification or revision.